 How do I get started?

-At Mass Dynamics, we've made it simple to get started.
-If you have raw or converted files that have been produced using a ThermoFisher High Res (MS1) Mass Spectrometer, you're good to go.
+We've made it simple to get started.
+If you have .RAW files that have been produced using a ThermoFisher High Res (MS1) Mass Spectrometer, you're good to go.

 What if I don't have the required files?